AniketDalvi003/Product-Sales-Dashboard-PowerBI/README.md

 ## 🧠 Insights

 Q Which products are top-selling across regions?

     - Beauty products are top-selling across regions acquiring 27% of share.

-Q Which customer segment is driving the most revenue?
-    -

 Q How has sales performance trended over time?

     - Year 2024 shows the highest average profit margin of 31.59 where beauty products are top-selling products.

 ## 🤝 Contributing